 8. Think As A Fiction Writer Does

-Even though Your memoir should incorporate the structural elements to make it more interesting for your readers, this means giving your memoir a story structure.
+Your memoir should incorporate the structural elements to make it more interesting for your readers.

 - Establish yourself as the main character